Illinois Valley High School

 Illinois Valley High School is a public high school in Cave Junction, Oregon, United States.

 Academics

 In 2008, 72% of the school's seniors received a high school diploma.
 Of 118 students, 85 graduated, 25 dropped out, one received a modified diploma, and seven were still in high school the following year.

-In October 2009 the school was removed from the No Child Left Behind safety watch list, due to the following not occurring: "more than 1 percent of their students brought a weapon to school, were expelled for violence or committed a violent crime on campus."
+In October 2006 the school was placed on the No Child Left Behind safety watch list.
+In October 2009 the school was removed from the No Child Left Behind safety watch list, due to the following not occurring: "more than 1 percent of their students brought a weapon to school, were expelled for violence, or committed a violent crime on campus."